SmashedFrenzy16/smashedfrenzy16.github.io/README.md

 ### Overview of the last year (2021)

-It was a great time having to code open source projects on GitHub. t was a very fruitful year and I commited more regularly that in 2020.
+It was a great time having to code open source projects on GitHub.
+It was a very fruitful year and I commited more regularly that in 2020.
 Collaboration was started last year.
 I have to thank all of those who have chosen to follow me and fork my projects, it is much appreciated!
 With the rise of 2022, I am hopefully looking to commit even more and get more followers, with more major projects in the mix as well!

 ### Contact or Support